-- 2. In the Visualforce Tabs list, click New. - 3.
-In the New Visualforce Tab wizard, click the drop-down box and select the Hello World page you just created. - 4.
+- 1. Enter Tabs in the Quick Find box, then select Tabs. - 2.
+In the Visualforce Tabs list, click New. - 3.
+In the New Visualforce Tab wizard, click the dropdown box and select the Hello World page you created. - 4.
 For the Tab Label, enter Hello. - 5.
 Click the Tab Style field and choose any icon to represent your tab. - 6.
 Click Next, then Next again, and Save on the final page.

-Now you'll create a new app that contains your tab and page.
+Create a new app that contains your tab and page.

-- 1. In the sidebar menu, enter Apps in the Quick Find box, then select Apps. - 2.
-Click New. - 3.
-In the App Label field enter Hello World and then click Next and Next again on the following page. - 4.
+- 1. Enter Apps in the Quick Find box, then select App Manager. - 2.
+Click New Lightning App. - 3.
+In the App Name field enter Hello World and then click Next and Next again on the following page. - 4.
 On the Choose the Tabs page, scroll to the bottom of the Available Tabs list, find your Hello tab, and add it to the Selected Tabs list.
 Click Next. - 5.
 Select the Visible checkbox to make this app visible to all profiles and then click Save.